oreqizer/go-jaywt/README.md

 ## Examples

-Create a new core (all options are optional):
+Create an instance (all options are optional):

 ```go
 j := jaywt.New(&jaywt.Options{